 The Audit Committee is responsible for oversight of our guidelines and policies to assess and manage risk.
 The Company's CEO and other senior management are responsible for assessing and managing various risk exposures on a day-to-day basis.
-In 2003, we established the Enterprise Risk Management Committee (the "ERM Committee") which is currently comprised of 14 executives and chaired by our CFO.
+In 2003, we established the Enterprise Risk Management Committee (the "ERM Committee") which is currently composed of 14 executives and chaired by our CFO.
 The ERM Committee adopted guidelines by which the Company identifies, assesses, monitors and reports financial and non-financial risks material to the Company.
-The ERM Committee of (i) the likelihood and significance of risks, (ii) the policies and guidelines regarding risk assessment and management, (iii) management's steps to monitor and control risks, and (iv) an evaluation of the process.
+The ERM Committee meets regularly throughout the year and provides an annual report to senior management and the Audit Committee of (i) the likelihood and significance of risks, (ii) the policies and guidelines regarding risk assessment and management, (iii) management's steps to monitor and control risks, and (iv) an evaluation of the process.
 The Audit Committee reviews and discusses the report with management and the independent auditor.